Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: It can feel overwhelming if you're not used to crowds, but if you embrace it, it becomes addictive.

-🏨 Where to Stay in New York for World Cup 2026 (Strategic Breakdown)
+Where to Stay for World Cup 2026 (Strategic Breakdown)

 Choosing where to stay in New York during the World Cup can make or break your trip.
 I learned this the hard way — location here is everything.